 Men are forced to live in areas outside the Central Ward note called Divisions.
 One crew represents each division to battle it out and expand their territory.
 These men put their pride on the line as the Territory Battles begin.

 In this new world where words are literally mightier than any weapon, rap is power. (translation by hypmic_en)

 Hypnosis Mic: Division Rap Battle is a music franchise by Otomate, Idea Factory and King Records.
 Beginning in 2017, the franchise consists mostly of character song albums, with drama tracks telling most of the story.
 The first Battle Season began in 2018, pitting Buster Bros!!! against MAD TRIGGER CREW in WAR WAR WAR, and Fling Posse against Matenro in BATTLE BATTLE BATTLE.
 MAD TRIGGER CREW and Matenro won their respective battles and continued on into the final round, DEATH RESPECT.
 The crowned winner of the current final round was Matenro.

 An anime television series adaptation titled Hypnosis Mic: Division Rap Battle: Rhyme Anima was announced on December 4, 2019.
-The series will premiere in July 2020 and is licensed by Aniplex of America.
+The series premiered on October 2nd, 2020 and is licensed by Aniplex of America.